jmspit/dodo/DEVELOPER.md

   - a fqdn fails to resolve
   - send / receive timeouts

-As dodo::common::Exception itself descends from std::runtime_error, which in turn descends from std::exception, try / catch code such as
+As dodo::common::Exception itself descends from std::runtime_error, which in turn descends from std::exception, a try / catch block such as

 ```C
 try {